Ivory Coast crisis: A guide to key players

 However, those rebels now form the bulk of his fighting forces.

-Initially dismissed as a puppet of mysterious powers, he has shown himself to be a skilled political operator, becoming prime minister in 2007 in a power-sharing deal with Mr Gbagbo.
+But he has shown himself to be a skilled political operator and became prime minister in 2007 in a power-sharing deal with Mr Gbagbo.

 The 38-year-old tried to shed his image as a rebel by attempting to become an impartial actor, organising presidential elections in which he was too young to take part - the minimum age in Ivory Coast is 40.